asmitaneupane88/paprika-recipe-manager/docs/interfaces-and-abstract-classes.md

 See @RecipeApp.Interfaces.IAutosavingClass`1 for more information.

 ## IStep
-This class is used by the [RecipeSteps](classes.md#step-classes) located in this the linked section of the classes.
+This class is used by the [RecipeSteps](classes.md#step-classes) located in this linked section of the classes.

 This class implements some shared properties along with containing information at the top of the file to help the JSON serializer know how to deserialize into the correct step type.
 This abstract class also implements a search function